National Premier Leagues WA Women: Cup Competitions

-The Night Series competition was introduced by Football West (borrowed from the existing Night Series idea in the men's competition) as a pre-season competition played in the late afternoon or evenings by the premier league teams as an advertisement of the growing women's game in the 2000s.
-Various incarnations have seen teams included from the second division but eventually reverting to only including teams from the Premier League due to the gap in quality between the divisions.
-In 2022 Football West introduced both a Women's State League Night Series and a Women's Amateur League Night Series matching the different tiers of the game.

-Cup competitions have been run irregularly in the history of women's football in WA, mostly due to a lack of numbers until the 90s which stopped a true all encompassing cup competition from being viable.
+Cup competitions have been run irregularly in the history of women's football in WA, mostly due to a lack of numbers until the 1990s.
 Later on, the cup competitions saw regular withdrawals from teams in the lower divisions as scores tended towards double figures when drawn against teams in higher divisions.
 Now the competitions is exclusively for the NPLW and State League teams, with the lower-tier leagues having their own cup competition.